devsort/OmniChat-AI/README.md

 ### 3. Set up frontend with Vercel

 - **Create a project:** [Vercel](https://vercel.com/)
-- **Import GitHub repository:** Link your hosted Chatbot UI repo.
+- **Import GitHub repository:** Link your hosted OmniChat-AI repo.
 - **Configure environment variables:** Add your Supabase details and API keys in the Vercel dashboard settings.
-- **Deploy:** Start deployment and access your hosted Chatbot UI via the provided Vercel URL.
+- **Deploy:** Start deployment and access your hosted OmniChat-AI via the provided Vercel URL.

 For a detailed list of all required variables, refer to `.env.local.example`.